 Intro to Shibari

 I am Alien_Jim on Fetlife.com.
-I have taught a rope class at my dungeon, Arizona Power Exchange, since 2013.
+I have taught a rope class at my dungeon, APEX (Arizona Power Exchange) in Phoenix, since 2013.
 In addition to attending rope classes and conferences, teaching rope has allowed me to advance my rope skills.
 My hope is the information below will also help you on your shibari/kinbaku rope journey, however far you may want to go.

 Open Rope (practice), 2nd Tuesday